User0815/cosmomathica/README.md

     CosmicEmu_v1.1.tar.gz   [a3c7da2b41152b7d30ba458e56f7e4ab]
     http://www.lanl.gov/projects/cosmology/CosmicEmu/emu.html

-The (extracted) files need to placed in directories with names 'tf', 'halofit', 'camb', and 'CosmicEmulator', respectively, inside the 'ext' directory.
+The (extracted) files need to placed in directories with names `tf`, `halofit`, `camb`, and `CosmicEmulator`, respectively, inside the `ext` directory.

+If you wish to use a different version of CAMB, for instance, cosmomathica may still work, but it has not been tested for it.
+If you use a modified version of CAMB, the same applies.
+In general, if you modify things like the type `CAMBparams`, you almost certainly will have to modify cosmomathica as well.

 How to compile the MathLink
 ===========================

-Type `make`...
+The paths to the required Mathematica libraries are often different on every system, so first you should adjust the Mathematica-related lines in the Makefile, which is located in the `ext` directory.
+Next, change into the `ext` directory and type `make`.

 CAMB uses the Intel Fortran compiler by default.
 Due to difficulties with linking the different object files, CAMB needs to be compiled with GNU